maorash/ATC/README.md

 To process the `_scores.jsonl` files, use the `analyze_scores.ipynb` notebook.
 This notebook contains examples on how to calculate AUROC and generate ROC plots.

 To demonstrate how scores are analyzed, we add a few score files generated in our MBPP experiments.

-## Acknowledgements to the Reviewers 🙏
-We would like to thank the reviewers for taking the time to read and evaluate our paper.
-Your feedback and insights are greatly appreciated.